flyingmachine/brave-clojure-web/content/java.md

 advanced for this book, though.)

 For a program to run on the JVM, then, it has to get compiled to Java bytecode.
-Usually, when you compile programs you store the result as a JAR (Java archive) file.
-Just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
+Usually, when you compile programs the result is a ".class" file.
+Then you'll often package these files in JAR (Java archive) files.
+And just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
 It doesn't care if you used Scala, JRuby, Clojure, or even Java to create Java bytecode.
 Broadly speaking, the process is:

 1. Java compiler reads source code
 1. Compiler outputes bytecode, often to a JAR file